keybase/client/go/kbcmf/specs/saltpack_encryption.md

 ]
 ```

-- **mac_group** specifies which MAC this recipient should check.
-Each payload
+- **mac_group** tells the recipient which MAC is intended for them in each of
-  packet includes a list of MACs, and **mac_group** is an index in that list.
-  Different devices belonging to the same person may share a MAC group.
+  the payload packets.
+Example below.
+Different devices belonging to the same
+  person may share a MAC group.
+To make this number constant size, we set the
+  2<sup>31</sup> bit before serializing it and unset that bit after
+  deserializing it.
 - **mac_key** is a NaCl HMAC key, 32 bytes.
 Each **mac_key** is generated at
   random by the sender and shared by each recipient device in the corresponding
   **mac_group**.
 - **message_key** is a NaCl symmetric encryption key, 32 bytes, which is used
   to encrypt the payload packets.
 The message key is generated at random by the
   sender and shared by all the recipients.

+For example, Bob opens his **keys_box** and sees the value of **mac_group** is
+`0x80000001`.
+He unsets the 2<sup>31</sup> bit and determines that his unmasked
+group is 1.
+Then as Bob decrypts each payload packet, he verifies the MAC at
+index 1 in the payload packet's list of MACs.
+See [Payload
+Packets](#payload-packets) for how those MACs are computed.

 ### Nonces